 Have another question about Intersections?
 Consult our list of frequently asked questions about Intersections!

 Please note that our abstract submission process is separate from this registration form.
 Students will not be considered completely registered until they complete this form and submit an abstract via the portal on the right .
 This statement will appear in the Intersections archives.
 This statement is central to your application and must provide a succinct overview of your work.
 Please turn off review tracking and finalize the abstract in consultation with your Faculty Research Mentor prior to submitting it.
 Upon submission, the system will forward the abstract to the faculty research mentor who must provide SOURCE with final approval.

-Students are required to include a Faculty name as their project advisor and/or endorser of their research presentation application.
-It is understood that many undergraduate students engage in research and creative projects within collaborative teams of faculty, graduate students, and undergraduate students centered on CWRU faculty members' larger research endeavors.
+Students are required to include a faculty name as their project advisor and/or endorser of their research presentation.
+It is understood that many undergraduate students engage in research and creative projects within collaborative teams of faculty, post doctoral mentors, graduate students, laboratory staff and undergraduate students centered on CWRU faculty members' larger research endeavors.
 In addition to approving the overall readiness of the presentation, faculty advisers and/or endorsers are approving the undergraduate student's own role and authorship of the project and results of what may be a piece of a larger project.

 Students need not have conducted the research on the Case Western Reserve campus to present at Intersections.
-Students must provide the name, institution and email of the non-CWRU faculty with whom they worked.
-This person must also approve the research presentation as CWRU faculty do.
+Students must provide the name, institution and email of the non-CWRU mentor with whom they worked.
+This person must also approve the research presentation in the same way as CWRU faculty.